On a statutory holiday, workers are entitled to a holiday and an indemnity. The employer must calculate the indemnity.

 - December 25 (Christmas Day)

-Remembrance Day (November 11) is not a statutory general holiday in Québec.
+Remembrance Day (November 11) and National day of truth and reconciliation (September 30) are not statutory general holidays in Québec.

 Only employees covered by the Canada Labour Code are entitled to a paid holiday.